BjornMelin/ai-job-scraper/docs/adrs/archived/ui-cluster/reflex/ADR-012-reflex-ui-framework.md

 The framework's approach of compiling Python to React components gives us the best of both worlds: Python development experience with modern web UI capabilities.

 ## Consequences
+### Dependencies

+- No specific external dependencies for this architectural decision

+### References

+- No additional references beyond those in context

+### Changelog

+#### Current Version
+- Initial documentation and architectural specification

 ### Positive